ismaelucm/massis_tutorial/docs/creatingNewBehavior.md

 ## Finite State Machines (FSMs)

 The system is created with the aim to have more types of behaviour formalisms in the future.
-But at this moment, the only behaviour type available is FSM.
+But at this moment, the only behaviour type available is **FSM**.

-FSM is the acronyms of Finite State Machine.
-It is a behaviour representation formalism widely used in the simulation, as autonomous behaviour in robotics and video-games.
+FSM is the acronyms of **Finite State Machine**.
+It is a behaviour representation formalism widely used in the simulations, as autonomous behaviour in robotics and video-games.
 This formalism is easy to understand with non-technically users.
 For this reason, it has been used in MASSIS as the principal method to create behaviours.

 The FSM is a set of states that can execute actions.
 Only one state is running at the same time.
-Each state has a collection of events that permit changing the current state to another.
+Each state has a collection of events that allow changing the current state to another.
 That occurs when the condition that triggers the transition is satisfied.

 ## Creating the states